EugenMayer/docker-wordpress-boilerplate-simple/README.md

  - using official wordpress image and adding the `wp-cli` to it

 This image can be used for production or running it locally for development.
+You can easily also start it with an ### HTTP-01 (start here)
+Let's Encrypt SSL** support right away.

 The usual workflow using `composer` and things like that are not included here to reduce the complexity of this boilerplate for the audience.